zrh99199/stevezhu.github.io/_posts/2022-02-15-composing.md

 ## Markdown Styling

 You can use Markdown to style basic text, much as you do in Jupyter Notebooks.
+GitHub Pages use kramdown to parse your markdown text, so refer to [Quick Reference](https://kramdown.gettalong.org/quickref.html) or [Full Syntax Documentation](https://kramdown.gettalong.org/syntax.html) if you have questions.

 For example, you can create *italic* and **bold** text using `*`.
 You can also make headers like

 #### this one